There are now 3 possible online modes for units:

 This unit provides an introduction to strategic leadership and innovation in the context of the oceans.
 In particular it explores the concepts of leadership and strategy.
 Students explore how strategy is used within organisations and the strategic planning process.
 The concept of entrepreneurship is critical in identifying solutions to ocean challenges, and it is explored in terms of what it means and what is it useful for.
 Understanding the behaviour of individuals and groups within an organisation and their interaction is also an important element of strategic leadership.
 This is analysed as well as—how managers lead strategic planning and manage strategic vision and change; how innovation can be encouraged and developed and the policy issues associated with this; the differences and similarities between strategic leadership in the private and public spheres; and the interplay of organisations in the ocean context.

 - 6 points

-- Indicative assessments in this unit are as follows: (1) in-class assessments; (2) assignment; and (3) project.
+Indicative assessments in this unit are as follows: (1) in-class assessments; (2) group project; and (3) individual assignment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)